 What do I do if I missed a quarterly review and my career plan has gone stale?

 Skip the missed quarter entirely and start fresh from today.
-Do not try to reconstruct what you would have reviewed three months ago — that exercise creates guilt without producing clarity.
+Do not try to reconstruct what you would have reviewed three months ago, because that exercise creates guilt without producing clarity.
 Open your plan, answer the three current-state questions (what did I accomplish, does my direction still fit, what is one adjustment), and set new 90-day goals from your actual position right now.
 A plan reviewed once after a long gap is more useful than a plan you avoid because it feels too far behind to rescue.
-Missing one cycle is normal; the restart takes about 15 minutes.
+Missing one cycle is normal, and the restart takes about 15 minutes.

 What if my career goals change before the 90 days is up?

-That’s normal – adjust them.
+That’s normal, so adjust your career goals.
 The 2-year direction gives you flexibility for the bigger picture, while 90-day goals stay specific.
 If circumstances change midway through the quarter, update the goal rather than abandoning it.
 The point of the quarterly review is to catch these adjustments intentionally rather than letting your plan silently become irrelevant.

 What if my manager is not supportive of career development conversations?